 The first test was an English and Maths paper, in multiple choice format.
 It took 1 hour to complete, with two 5 minute practice exercises preceding a 25-minute sub-test.
 The English section was the first and involved a comprehension exercise followed by a testing of literacy skills.
 Students were then required to stop and wait for instructions before beginning the Maths paper.

-The second test was a reasoning paper, consisting of both verbal, and non-verbal, multiple choice questions.
+The second test was a reasoning paper, consisting of both verbal and non-verbal multiple choice questions.
 The test will take 1 hour to complete, with both sections of equal length.
-The non-verbal will be split into four, timed sections.
+The non-verbal section will be split into four timed sections.

 Following this, there will be a Creative Writing exercise.
 This exercise will only be used/marked in the instance of borderline cases, in which case the work will be referred to the local Headteacher Assessment Panel.
 It will take 40 minutes to complete, with an extra 10 minutes given at the start in order to plan the piece.
 Students are generally given a list of 5-6 topics to choose from.
 In the past, these have included-